A constant-time algorithm for middle levels Gray codes: The algorithm

 \section{The algorithm}

-Our algorithm to compute a Hamilton cycle in the middle levels graph~$G_n$ consists of several nested functions, and in the following we explain these functions from bottom to top.
+Our algorithm to compute a Hamilton cycle in the middle levels graph~$G_n$ consists of several nested functions (see Algorithm~\ref{alg:hamcycle} below), and in the following we explain these functions from bottom to top.
 The low-level functions compute paths in~$G_n$, and the high-level functions combine them to a Hamilton cycle.